-– that all people by their reason and conscience can realize that there is a God and also have a certain degree of knowledge of his power and glory (natural knowledge of God);
+– that all people through their reason and conscience can know that there is a God and also have a certain degree of knowledge of his power and glory (natural knowledge of God);

-– that the only true God has revealed his divine nature and the plans of his heart for us in the Holy Scripture (revealed knowledge of God);
+– that the only true God has revealed his divine nature and the plans of his heart for us in the Holy Scriptures (revealed knowledge of God);

-– that God is a spirit, a living personal being without a body, with the most complete attributes: he is e.g. eternal and almighty, holy and just, good and merciful;
+– that God is a spirit, a living personal being without a body, with the absolutely perfect attributes: he is e.g. eternal and almighty, holy and just, good and merciful;

 – that God is triune, i.e. there is only one God, but in the one divine being or essence there are three distinct persons: the Father, the Son, and the Holy Spirit.

 Everything created presupposes a creator.
 The Bible assumes that man with his reason can come to the conclusion that God exists and understand something about his greatness and power.
 It is easier to draw the conclusion from the creation that there must be a great and powerful designer, than to believe that everything has come into being just by chance.
-Man can in the nature “see God on his back” and understand that he is “somebody”, a living, personal being who should be honored and worshipped (theism).
+Man can in nature “see the back of God” and understand that he is “somebody”, a living, personal being who should be honoured and worshipped (theism).
 This insight is also why man in all times has been a religious creature.

-If we are going to know God in a right way, then the natural knowledge of God and the general religiosity must be complemented and corrected by the divine revelation in the Scripture.
-The Bible reveals such knowledge that man himself by means of his reason cannot obtain.
-The doctrine of the Holy Trinity is such a thing.
+If we are going to rightly know God and be saved, then the natural knowledge of God and the general religiosity must be complemented and corrected by the divine revelation in the Scripture.
+The Bible reveals that man himself by means of his reason cannot obtain such knowledge.
+This includes the doctrine of the Holy Trinity.

-The Father, the Son and the Holy Spirit are three different and persons existing by themselves (three egos), but at the same time each of them is “the one true God” and the possessor of the one and only divine essence in all its fullness.
+The Father, the Son and the Holy Spirit are three different persons existing by themselves (three distinct persons), but at the same time each of them is “the one true God” and the possessor of the one and only divine essence in all its fullness.

 How the three divine persons are internally distinguished from each other the Bible describes thus: The Father has begotten (not created) the Son from eternity, the Son is begotten of the Father before all time (being one substance with the Father), and the Holy Spirit proceeds from the Father and the Son.
-In what manner all these things take place is a mystery, which Scripture does not go further into.
-Neither should we try the impossible thing to penetrate the depths of the divine Majesty.
+In what manner all these things take place is a mystery, which Scripture does not delve further into.
+Neither should we attempt the impossibility of penetrating the depths of the divine Majesty.
 God is “dwelling in unapproachable light” (1 Tim.
 6:16).

 The divine works of the three persons towards the world are always done jointly and in cooperation.
 This, however, does not prevent the Bible from ascribing the creation especially to the Father, the salvation to the Son and the sanctification to the Holy Spirit.

 The doctrine of the Holy Trinity is not a human invention, constructed by theologians in the fourth century as it is sometimes said.
-The Christian Church believes this great truth only because the Bible presents God as three persons in one Deity.
-The Trinity is a holy mystery, which never in our time on earth can be solved or explained by human reason.
+The Christian Church believes this great truth only because the Bible presents God as three persons in one Godhead and one Godhead in three persons.
+The Trinity is a holy mystery, which in our time on earth never can be solved or explained by human reason.
 Neither is it necessary.
-The depths of God’s essence no man can search, otherwise God would not be God.
+No man can search the depths of God’s essence, otherwise God would not be God.
 The whole Christian faith rests upon the revealed doctrine of the Holy Trinity.
 Without it there is no Christianity and no salvation.